JulianSamphire/ReformatCode/README.md

 ### Hex conversion

-You can copy hex values from msdn pages or windows header files and paste them directly into Xojo with the reformat script handling the conversion so `0x0001` becomes `&h0001`
+You can copy hex values from msdn pages, windows header files or any location and paste them directly into Xojo with the reformat script handling the conversion so `0x0001` becomes `&h0001`.
+As long as the values are in the format 0x0 they will be converted.

 ### Conversion of #Define's to Const's